Control 2.1: DLP Policies for Microsoft 365 Copilot Interactions

 Control Description

 Microsoft Purview DLP includes Microsoft 365 Copilot as a dedicated location in DLP policy configuration.
-Administrators can create two architecturally distinct policy types that govern different enforcement points in the Copilot interaction chain.
-These policy types address fundamentally different risk vectors and must be configured as separate policies — they cannot be merged into a single policy.
+Administrators can create three architecturally distinct policy types that govern different enforcement points in the Copilot interaction chain.
+These policy types address fundamentally different risk vectors and must each be configured as separate DLP rules — they cannot be combined within a single DLP rule, but may exist as separate rules within the same policy.

 DLP Policy Type 1: Label-Based Response Blocking